 The information on this site is a brief overview of financial aid opportunities for graduate students.
 More detailed information is available at the Graduate Division's website.
 Some opportunities are only available to incoming students.
 Teaching appointments as Graduate Student Instructor or Reader, and Anthropology Block Grants are available for both incoming and continuing students.
 Students who advance to candidacy within six semesters receive the Dean's Normative Time Fellowship.
 Students completing the dissertation can apply for Dissertation Year Fellowships.
 During the course of their career, Anthropology students are also eligible for research funding, including funding for conference travel from the Lowie-Olsen fund.
 In order to be awarded university funding, the student must be registered during the term for which funding is provided.
 While this section describes resources available through the department of anthropology, many students receive grants for research, fellowships, or teaching appointments from other departments or research centers on campus.

-On admission, the department nominates selected students for competitive university fellowships, including the Berkeley Fellowship, Regents Fellowship, Chancellor's Opportunity Fellowship, and Cota Robles Fellowship.
+On admission, the department nominates selected students for competitive university fellowships, including the Berkeley Fellowship and Chancellor's Fellowship.
 Nominations are based on information provided in the standard Berkeley application for admission.
-These fellowships provide two years of fees and stipend, and non-resident tuition in the first year, and a commitment of two more years of department funding.
+These fellowships provide fees and a stipend, and non-resident tuition in the first year, and a commitment of funding from the department.
 The department also nominates students for other fellowships, such as the FLAS, based on the information in the application.

 Applications for teaching appointments are posted in early spring, based on projected teaching for the following year, and may be downloaded.
 An announcement of the availability of application is circulated on departmental graduate email listserv.
 When necessary, new solicitations for applications may be posted near the beginning of a semester to fill newly open positions.
 Applications are made available at the same time for GSI and Reader positions.
 Any teaching appointment made at 25% time or higher includes remission of most fees.
 Teaching appointments do not include remission of non-resident tuition.